Olgivanna Lloyd Wright

-Olgivanna Lloyd Wright (December 27, 1898 — March 1, 1985) was the third and last wife of the architect Frank Lloyd Wright.
+Olgivanna Lloyd Wright (December 27, 1898 – March 1, 1985) was the third and last wife of the architect Frank Lloyd Wright.
 They met in November 1924 and married in 1928.
 Together they established the Taliesin Fellowship, an architectural apprentice programme and the Frank Lloyd Wright Foundation.
 After Frank's death in 1959, Olgivanna became president of the foundation, a position she held until one month before her own death.

 Early life

-Olga Ivanovna (also known as Olgivanna) Lazović was born on December 27, 1898, in Montenegro.
-Her parents were Jovan Lazović, who served as Montenegro's first Chief Justice, and Milica Miljanov, the daughter of Field Marshal Marko Miljanov, a renowned Montenegrin writer, voivode, and leader of the Kuči tribe.
+Olga Ivanovna (also known as Olgivanna) Lazović was born on December 27, 1898, in Cetinje, Montenegro.

+Her parents were Jovan Lazović, who served as Montenegro's first Chief Justice, and Milica Markov Popović, the daughter of Field Marshal Marko Miljanov, a Montenegrin writer, voivode, and leader of the Kuči tribe.
 Milica enlisted as a volunteer in the Serbian Army, pretending to be a man.
 Olgivanna was the youngest of five children, with two brothers and two sisters.
 When her father lost his sight, Olgivanna would read court documents to him.
 When she was 9, Olgivanna went to live with her sister Julia and her husband, Constantin Siberakov, in Russia.